Inland Vessels Act, 1917

 The Inland Vessels (Amendment) Act, 2007 is an Act of the Parliament of India enacted to facilitate the extension and usage of inland waterways by vessels.
-It is an amendment to the original Act on the subject passed in 1917.
+It is an amendment to the original Inland Vessels Act, 1917.
 The Act came into force on 21 February 2008.

 Inland water traffic amounts to only 0.17% of total inland traffic in India.
 The act addresses the extension of inland water limits, facilitating safety of vessels by dividing the inland water area into three zones based on maximum significant wave height criteria, employment of manpower from Army, Navy and Coast Guard in this sector, controlling pollution and regulating the insurance regime on par with motor vehicles.